 With the American Express® Gold Card, you can get insurance coverage for over $500 in checked bags and $1,250 in carry-on bags.

-The key benefit with the American Express Gold Card is 10 free miles of towing as well as jumpstarts and flat tire assistance.
+The key benefit of the American Express Gold Card is 10 free miles of towing as well as jumpstarts and flat tire assistance.
 Up to 4 claims a year are allowed.

-Overall, the benefits of this card are pretty good, but not as good as they might first seem.
-If you make a lot of purchases each year on dining and at supermarkets, this card could treat you quite well.
-However, there are other cards out there (like the Chase Sapphire Preferred or the Capital One Venture) that offer returns on spending that are almost as good without as many gotchas to watch out for.
+In conclusion, the benefits of this card are pretty good, but not as good as they might first seem.
+However, if you make a lot of purchases each year on dining and at U.S. supermarkets, this card could treat you quite well.
+But, there are other cards out there (like the Chase Sapphire Preferred or the Capital One Venture) that offer returns on spending that are almost as good without as many gotchas to watch out for.